hvervetid/housepriceindex/README.md

 *This list is expanded dynamically.*

 * "error in serialize(data node$con) error writing to connection".
 This typically means that your system ran out of memory.
 Try decreasing the number of cores using the n_cores argument.

+* "Error in fetch(key) : lazy-load database 'path/to/package/help/housepriceindex.rdb' is corrupt".
+This is apparently a common issue with packages.
+According to Stackoverflow, restarting R is the best way to solve the problem.
+If working in Rstudio, run .rs.restartR() and all your current variables etc. will be recreated.